CodeShadez/Bodycraft-MDM/replit.md

 npm run db:push --force # Force push if there are warnings npm run seed            # Seed database with sample data
 ```

+### Role-Based Access Control (RBAC)

+The system implements comprehensive location-based access control with three distinct roles:

+**Super Admin (Global Access)**
+- Full access to all 32 locations and all operations
+- Can create/update/delete assets, employees, and locations
+- Can transfer assets and employees between locations
+- Can manage CCTV systems and biometric devices
+- Can access all reports and audit trails

+**Admin (Global Access)**
+- Full access to all 32 locations and most operations
+- Can create/update/delete assets, employees within all locations
+- Can transfer assets and employees between locations
+- Can manage CCTV systems and biometric devices
+- Same permissions as Super Admin for day-to-day operations

+**Location User (Location-Restricted Access)**
+- Access ONLY to their assigned location
+- Can view and manage assets/employees within their location
+- Can create maintenance records and backups for location assets
+- CANNOT transfer assets or employees to other locations
+- CANNOT modify CCTV systems or biometric devices
+- Can only reassign assets to employees within their location

+**Security Implementation:**
+- All GET routes filter data by user's location context
+- All POST routes validate location access before creation
+- All PATCH routes verify authorization BEFORE any database update
+- Location users cannot change locationId or assetId to cross-location values
+- Authorization failures return 403 errors WITHOUT mutating data

 ### Demo Login Credentials